Improving the Working Family Tax Credit

 Minnesota's Working Family Tax Credit encourages work, makes the tax system fairer, and helps working people meet basic needs and support their families.
 This income tax credit is based on a family's earnings and family size, and can only be claimed by people who work.
 It is based on the federal Earned Income Tax Credit (EITC), which has documented success in supporting work, reducing poverty, and improving the health and educational success of children.

-The Working Family Credit makes the tax system more fair because it offsets a portion of the substantial state and local taxes that lower-income working people pay.
+The Working Family Credit makes the tax system fairer because it offsets a portion of the substantial state and local taxes that lower-income working people pay.
 But there is more to do: even when including the impact of the current Working Family Credit, low- and moderate-income Minnesotans pay more of each dollar of their incomes in state and local taxes than the highest-income households.

-The Minnesota Budget Project encouraged Minnesota policymakers to make two improvements to the Working Family Credit in the 2014 Legislative Session in order to make the tax system more fair and help low-wage workers support their families.
+The Minnesota Budget Project encouraged Minnesota policymakers to make two improvements to the Working Family Credit in the 2014 Legislative Session in order to make the tax system fairer and help low-wage workers support their families: